Children of Men: Top 10 lists

 In 2012, director Marc Webb included the film on his list of Top 10 Greatest Films when asked by Sight & Sound for his votes for the BFI The Top 50 Greatest Films of All Time.
 In 2015, the film was named number one on an all-time Top 10 Movies list by the blog Pop Culture Philosopher.

-In 2017 Rolling Stone magazine ranked Children of Men as the best Sci-fi film of the 21st century.
+In 2016, it was voted 13th among 100 films considered the best of the 21st century by 117 film critics from around the world.
+In 2017, Rolling Stone magazine ranked Children of Men as the best Sci-fi film of the 21st century.
+In 2023, Time listed the film as one of the best 100 movies from the past 10 decades.
+That same year, filmmaker Denis Villeneuve listed the film as one of his favorites.
+In June 2025, the film ranked number 13 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 21 on the "Readers' Choice" edition of the list.
+In July 2025, it ranked number 27 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 Accolades

 P. D. James was reported to be pleased with the film, and the screenwriters of Children of Men were awarded the 19th annual USC Scripter Award for the screen adaptation of the novel.